-So you love the taste, feel, smell and texture of a homemade sourdough bread, but you just think it’s too complicated?
+So you love the taste, feel, smell, and texture of homemade sourdough bread, but you just think it’s too complicated?
 Autolyse, kneading, folding, and a whole bunch of other things.
 Well, here comes the Foodgeek to the rescue.
 This is my recipe for sourdough bread made in a stand mixer.

 So these last couple of years sourdough bread has been all the craze.
 People love to eat them, but there’s a growing interest in making them yourself.

 The problem is that most of the recipes are more complicated, mine included.

 For the person that just wants awesome bread, with a minimal amount of effort, I’ve developed this method that only requires you to mix the dough, ferment it, shape it and then bake it.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video

 The dough in this sourdough bread stand mixer recipe

 |Yield||2 small loaves|